buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 *Hit:* 40 (6d12 + 4) bludgeoning damage

-***Steam Breath (Recharge 5-6).*** The dragon turtle exhales hot steam in a 18-meter cone.
+***Steam Breath (Recharge 5-6).*** The dragon turtle exhales hot steam in an 18-meter cone.
 Each creature in that area must make a DC 31 Fortitude Saving Throw, taking 52 (15d6) fire damage on a failed save, or half as much damage on a successful one.
 Being underwater doesn' \*\*t provide resistance against this damage.

 **Ecology**